 How we safeguard your information

 Your information is kept in a secure and confidential environment and is accessible only to permitted processors whose access is password-protected.
 Personal information can be seen by those who administer your Membership.
 This is limited to the Secretary and members of the Council.

-Any bank account details provided are used to set up payments with our bank and subsequently deleted.
+Any bank account details provided are used to set up payments with our bank (Lloyds) and subsequently deleted.

 The REOWS will never pass any of your information to other organisations without your specific consent or except where required to do so by law (this includes for annual auditing of accounts by our Auditors, Hillier Hopkins LLP).
 Your data may be shared with contractors that provide services (Dataware Consultancy Centre Limited for SubscriberCRM [SCRM] our current database system, with data stored on MS Azure) and such sharing will be subject to contract conditions that meet the requirements of GDPR, limit the use of the data to a specific purpose and require its deletion after use.

 If there is a requirement to share your data with third parties such as, for example, The Lady Grover’s Fund, the Officers’ Association, the Royal Engineers’ Association or any other third party charitable organisation who may provide advice and/or support, we will request your consent first.
 When shared with external agencies, information will always be password protected.

 How long we will keep your information

 We will keep your personal information on our database while you are a Member or Beneficiary of the Society or beneficiary of the Samaritan Fund and for seven years after your Membership or benevolence ceases ends as required by HMRC for any financial data.
 We need to keep some of your membership details (name, date of birth, number of units of cover held and, where applicable, when your membership ended) for audit and analytical purposes.
 When shared this data will be anonymised and is used to inform actuarial analysis and advice which influences both subscription and benefit rates.